 In the face of the coronavirus pandemic, Nevada is providing information and resources to help older Nevadans and those caring for them protect themselves from the virus and help prevent it from spreading to others.

 Nevada Governor Steve Sisolak declared a state emergency and urged all Nevadans to stay home under self-quarantine on March 12.
-Since then, the governor has issued a total of seven emergency declarations including closing all of Nevada's non-essential businesses including casinos, hotels, schools, and other private businesses.
-Just this week, Sisolak went a step further when he issued another emergency directive prohibiting gatherings of groups of 10 or more in any indoor or outdoor public area.
+Since then, the governor has issued a total of nine emergency declarations including closing all of Nevada's non-essential businesses including casinos, hotels, schools, and other private businesses.

 If you have coronavirus symptoms, call your health care provider or local public health department to figure out if you could — and should — get tested.
 Signs of the virus are a dry cough, fever and shortness of breath.
 (Read more about coronavirus and how to stay safe.)